The Waterboys: 2014–2021: Modern Blues, Out of All This Blue, Where the Action Is & Good Luck Seeker (soul, funk and beats)

+Eamon Ferris joined as the new Waterboys drummer during 2021.
 The band's former drummer, Noel Bridgeman, died on 23 March 2021 aged seventy-four.
 On 3 December 2021, the Waterboys released another box set, The Magnificent Seven, containing archive live, studio and session recordings of the 1989–1990 Room to Roam band featuring Scott, Wickham, Bridgeman, Anthony Thistlethwaite, Trevor Hutchinson, Sharon Shannon and Colin Blakey.

+2022–present: All Souls Hill, Life, Death and Dennis Hopper. & partial return to Irish sounds

-Wickham was absent from the band's fifteenth studio album, All Souls Hill, which was initiated during the Covid lockdown period of 2020, and featured extensive collaborations between Scott (in his home studio) and a new collaborator – composer/producer/frequent Paul Weller collaborator Simon Dine.
+Steve Wickham was absent from the band's fifteenth studio album, All Souls Hill, which was initiated during the Covid lockdown period of 2020, and featured extensive collaborations between Mike Scott (in his home studio) and a new collaborator – composer/producer/frequent Paul Weller collaborator Simon Dine.
 While still utilising the hip-hop/electric roots music approach of the previous three Waterboys albums, it also went deeper into the Irish folk and poetry aspects of the band's late '80s/early '90s phase.
 It was released by Cooking Vinyl on 6 May 2022.

 The Waterboys announced Steve Wickham's second formal departure from the band on 14 February 2022.
 Having realised that he was now more connected with the band's "legacy" music rather than the creation of its new material, Wickham opted to step down from regular involvement to focus on his own music and other projects.
 Both Wickham and other band members stated that he would remain "part of the Waterboys family" and return for other Waterboys projects in the future.
 Another longstanding Waterboys family member, Anthony Thistlethwaite, briefly rejoined the band for festival dates in July and August 2022.

-In April, 2025, the Waterboys released an LP titled Life, Death and Dennis Hopper, a concept album about the late actor.
-They followed with a tour later that year.